-- > All filling work shall be undertaken in accordance with AS 3798 "Guidelines on earthworks for commercial and residential developments"; where filling greater than 200mm compacted depth is introduced onto site, control of filling shall be to level 1 as described in AS 3798. - > All filling introduced onto site must be fully supported by clean fill certificates complying with the relevant requirements of the EPA. - > Where the depth of fill is greater than 200 mm all filling within the lot must be compacted to the requirements of this manual and trimmed and shaped to match existing site levels. - > All works constructed within a floodway shall have all spoil removed to an area that is above the 1% AEP flood level. - > A minimum of one compaction test per allotment shall be conducted at a distance of greater than 6 metres from the road reserve boundary.
-Lot filling testing shall be included in the Contractor's Inspection and Test Plans submitted for Council's consideration. - > All areas that are to involve earthworks shall have the topsoil stripped, stockpiled and reinstated. - > Topsoil or fill which contains or is likely to contain any part of a noxious weed, must not be transported wither to or from the worksite. - > Before completing the site works the depth of topsoil replicating predevelopment depths shall be placed and rehabilitated over all areas where there have been earth works.
+- All filling work and subsequent compaction shall be undertaken in accordance with AS 3798 "Guidelines on earthworks for commercial and residential developments". - All filling introduced onto site must be fully supported by clean fill certificates complying with the relevant requirements of the EPA.

+- Where the depth of fill is greater than 300 mm all filling within the lot must be compacted to the requirements of this manual and trimmed and shaped to match existing site levels. - All works constructed within a floodway shall have all spoil removed to an area that is above the 1% AEP flood level. - A minimum of one compaction test per allotment shall be conducted at a distance of greater than 6 metres from the road reserve boundary.
+Lot filling testing shall be included in the Contractor's Inspection and Test Plans submitted for Council's consideration. - All areas that are to involve earthworks shall have the topsoil stripped, stockpiled and reinstated. - Topsoil or fill which contains or is likely to contain any part of a noxious weed, must not be transported wither to or from the worksite. - Before completing the site works the depth of topsoil replicating predevelopment depths shall be placed and rehabilitated over all areas where there have been earth works.